upsidr/importer/README.md

 <!-- == imptr: basic-marker / end == -->

-You can find more about the Importer Marker [here](/docs/details/markers.md).
+You can find more about the markers [here](/docs/details/markers.md).

 ## 🚀 Examples